-I am not going to lie, it can be tough when you are first starting off, as you do not have a portfolio or word of mouth to support your work.
-I believe in order to get the projects you really want, and what worked for me, was to show the types of projects you want in your portfolio.
+I am not going to lie.
+It can be challenging when you are first starting, as you do not have a portfolio or word of mouth to support your work.
+I believe to get the projects you really want, what worked for me, was to show the types of projects you want in your portfolio.

 How do you do this if you haven’t actually designed any dream projects?
 Make them up.
 Get creative.
 Use your resources and sketch!
 Be your own ideal client and come up with what you want to be doing.

-There is a great strategy called Be Do Have, which teaches that in order to have what you want, you have to really believe and act as if you already have it.
+There is an excellent strategy called Be Do Have, which teaches that to have what you want, you have to believe and act as if you already have it.

 Rather than waiting around, act as if these projects have already happened.
 Post photos and sketches of your dream projects.
 Ask yourself the following questions: How does my favorite architect dress?
 What do they spend their free time doing?
 What sort of people do they hang out with?
 What do your dream clients do?
 How do they find architects to design their dream space?